 Student Identifiers Registrar

 C/- Department of Employment, Skills, Small & Family Business

 Adelaide SA 5001

-You should note that if you do not provide all the information required in the Statutory Declaration form, your application for exemption will be rejected and you will be asked to submit another complete Statutory Declaration if you still want to be considered for an exemption from the USI.
+You should note that if you do not provide all the information required in the Statutory Declaration form, you will be asked to submit a new complete form.